42 Bold Santa Muerte Tattoo Ideas To Calm Your Inner Storm

 32. Dotwork Skull Design

-Detailed, minimalist style emphasizing texture and depth in simple elegance.
+A detailed, minimalist style that emphasizes texture and depth in simple elegance.

 33. Negative Space Santa Muerte